OpenDataScotland/the_od_bods/_datasets/Argyll and Bute Council - Open Data - Area for Action.md

 license: ''
 maintainer: Argyll and Bute Council
 maintainer_email: someone@example.com
-notes: "Areas for Action designated in the Argyll and Bute adopted Local Development\
+notes: "<p>Areas for Action designated in the Argyll and Bute adopted Local Development\
   \ Plan 2015.\_ Subject to resource availability during the plan-period, these areas\
   \ will be the focus for partnership or community action.
 Area remits for these AFAs\
   \ are being worked up in the Supplementary Information and Guidance report; these\